 And trends were aplenty, like spring’s new power uniform, the dapper suit seen at shows like Victoria Beckham, Area, and Tory Burch.
 Next level fringe at Zimmerman and Christian Siriano.
 Fresh florals from Caroline Herrera and touches of highlighter hues from Tom Ford, Helmut Lang, and Christopher John Rogers.

 Here are a few important trends to know for Spring 2020:

 Spring felt a bit more like fall this season.
 The Row and Khaite—designers who typically embraced lighter or more vibrant colors in the past, went darker for Spring 2020.
 A noticeable move away from last season’s super bright palettes that we saw at the likes of Sies Marjan and Versace.
 Giving us reason to think that associating Spring with light colors may be a thing of the past.
 It’s definitely a brave new world.

 Colors and silhouettes typically reserved for Casual Fridays have been infused into business attire.
 Rebooting the traditional idea of the working woman, no longer limited to a blazer and a skirt.
 For the New Working Woman, suits can be casual and jeans have never been more formal.
 Designers like Rag & Bone, Tibi, and Michael Kors gave us a new vision of the working woman, with suits that suits can be any color and don’t have to be two or three pieces, but maybe four and five?
 With updates like these, the suiting trend for women is not going anywhere.

-It’s true, Tom Ford wants NYFW to have a more global focus this year and while that also had to do with diversity and inclusion memos that have been circling the industry.
-This doesn’t mean that our political woes aren’t calling into question our creative identity.
+It’s true, Tom Ford wants NYFW to have a more global focus but this doesn’t mean that our American political woes aren’t calling into question our creative identity because they certainly are friends.
 What is the Americana aesthetic in an age of deep American political resentment?

 Photo/Video Credit: Vogue.com